-Like iOS 10.3.2, the iOS 10.3.3 update aims to improve iOS 10 performance but some iOS 10.3.3 users are running into battery drain, installation issues, and other performance issues.
+Like the iOS 10.3.2 update, iOS 10.3.3 aims to improve iOS 10 performance, not harm it.
+While some iOS 10.3.3 users are reporting improved performance, others are running into battery drain, installation issues, and other performance issues.

 With that in mind we want to take a look at the most important things iPhone, iPad and iPod touch owners need to know about the iOS 10.3.3 problems currently plaguing Apple’s mobile devices.

 This roundup takes a look at the current state of problems, shows you potential fixes for the most common iOS 10.3.3 issues, and provides some resources that could come in handy if you start to see trouble with your version of iOS 10.3.3.

 It also looks at what’s next for the iPhone, iPad and iPod touch.
-Apple won’t release another iOS 10 update which means owners of devices like the iPhone 5s and iPhone 5c can’t rely on Apple for bug fixes going forward.
+Apple won’t release any more iOS 10 updates which means owners of devices like the iPhone 5 and iPhone 5c can’t rely on Apple for bug fixes going forward.

 iOS 10.3.3 Problems